How to Prepare for Shoulder Surgery

 After the surgery, your doctor will request that you come in for several follow up appointments.
-The first follow-up will be 5-7 days prior to surgery.
+The first follow-up will be 5-7 days post surgery.
 The doctor will assess the surgical site and remove the sutures.
-Subsequent follow up visits will be for physiotherapy recommendations, and will continue for up to 6 months.
+Subsequent follow-up visits will be for physiotherapy recommendations, and will continue for up to 6 months.

-Returning to work and recreation after shoulder surgery is variable, depending on the type of activity and job.
-Sedentary jobs can usually be returned to within 2 weeks of the surgery.
-Light physical work can usually be done after 6 weeks, and heavier lifting will take up to 6 months.
+Returning to work and recreation after shoulder surgery is variable, depending on the type of activity you want to pursue and your job requirements.
+Light physical work can usually be resumed after 6 weeks, while heavier lifting will take up to 6 months to resume.